nasa/fprime/docs/getting-started.md

 ## Creating Commands.xml, Events.xml and Telemetry.xml Dictionaries

 These three XML dictionaries define the structure of commands, events, and telemetry that our component uses.
 This allows the auto-coding system to automatically generate the needed code to process commands, and emit events and telemetry.
-This save the developer for writing the specific code to drive the component.
+This allows the developer to concentrate on the specific code for the component.

 First we will create a command dictionary.
 The purpose of our command is to report the lock status of the GPS unit.
 This command will trigger an event which will report if the GPS is locked or not.
 Command.xml should look like the following: